 - Purge and organize every day: There is always way too much stuff, physical and mental stuff, and every week I have set up a schedule to tackle the hidden areas in each room.
 I strongly recommend the ‘one-in / one-out’ rule that maintains the breathing room I established, but if you need to purge even more than adhere to ‘one in / two or three out’ rule.
 With thoughts of purging and organizing, I am reminded that less is best.
 Less to clean, store, maintain, insure…

 - Relationships every day: Ah… an easy one!
 It is not the stuff we own that brings happiness into our lives.
 It is family and friends, the relationships we develop over the years whether it is visiting, emailing or talking on the phone.
 Meeting interesting people while traveling and experiencing new cultures add to the happiness scale.
 Volunteering at the Bushnell theater has certainly expanded my horizon.
 And, quality time with grandchildren is the best!

 Achieving success is an inside job, beginning and ending with YOU!

 Establishing good habits that continually move you towards your ultimate goal is a worthwhile endeavor for self-improvement.
 How are you doing?
-Take a few moments to connect on Let’s Chat page or fill in the form on the left sidebar and I will get back to you as soon as possible.
+Take a few moments to connect by submitting the form on the left sidebar and I will get back to you as soon as possible.